Vatsal-Panjjar/solution/reference/readme.txt

-I have uploaded a word file and the excel file om how i have assumed the data for billing records in Azure Cosmos DB and how i have made changes and optimized the cost on how it was recommended.
+**Reference**
+   - A word file and excel file has been uploaded in the reference folder with explanation and assumption for given scenario and use cases.
-I have also created a chatgpt file where i have wrote the prompt used to create this terraform code.
+   - I have also created a chatgpt file where i have wrote the prompt used to create this terraform code.